-Where an applicant has an up to date subscription to the Update Service for an enhanced DBS, child workforce (not volunteer) check, the School will use this route to check the DBS status, and a check on the Children's Barred List will also be completed.
-Candidates must give consent to the School to check that there have not been changes since the issue of a disclosure certificate.
+Where an applicant has an up to date subscription to the Update Service for an enhanced DBS, child workforce (not volunteer) check, the School will use this route to check the DBS status, and a separate Children's Barred List check will also be completed.
+Candidates must give consent to the School to perform these checks.

-If there is a delay in receiving the DBS Disclosure the Headmistress has discretion to allow an individual to begin work pending the receipt of the Disclosure and subject to an appropriate risk assessment (NB pastoral work in Houses or residency on site is excluded from this discretion).
+If there is a delay in receiving the DBS Disclosure the Headmistress has discretion to allow an individual to begin work pending the receipt of the DBS Disclosure and subject to an appropriate risk assessment (NB pastoral work in Houses or residency on site is excluded from this discretion).
 This will only be allowed if all other checks including a check of the Children's Barred List have been completed and once appropriate supervision has been put in place.
 A record of the Risk Assessment will be kept by the HR Department and Line Manager.